White Vinegar Benefits: 14 Smart Uses Around the Home

 Hand squeezing jar of mustard

-When you can’t get the last bit of mayonnaise, mustard, or salad dressing out of the jar, try dribbling a little vinegar into it, put the cap on tightly, and shake well.
-You’ll be amazed at how much you’ve been wasting.
+When you cannot get the last bit of mayonnaise, mustard, or salad dressing out of the jar, try dribbling a little vinegar into it, put the cap on tightly, and shake well.
+You will be amazed at how much you have been wasting.
+It is a small habit that adds up to real money saving over a year of groceries.

 Migraine - Headache

 Add 1/4 cup or more vinegar to a vaporizer and breathe in the steam.
-(Be sure to check vaporizer instructions for additional water measurement.)
+Be sure to check the vaporizer instructions for the additional water measurement.
+This is an old home comfort, not a medical cure, so see your doctor if symptoms hang on or worsen.

 11. Perfect Poached Eggs